 If language is a central means by which we carry on our lives together – carrying the past into the present to create the future – then our ways of talking and writing become targets of concern.
 It is not only our grand languages of self, truth and morality at stake; our futures are also fashioned from mundane exchanges in families, friendships, and organizations, in the informal comments, funny stories and the remainder of the daily hubbub.
 (1999: 62)

 Children’s lives are of course part of ‘the daily hubbub’.
 This is where they grow.
 Any conception of ‘growth’ in English must take account of the various exchanges, relationships and contexts Gergen refers to.
 In Dixon’s words, attention must be paid ‘to life as it really is’, and students must be given opportunities to explore their own ‘mundane exchanges’.
 Dixon’s ‘growth’ model provides templates, speech genres and cultural perspectives that can challenge dominant orthodoxies in English teaching.
 In combining Bakhtinian theory with Williams’ categories, practitioners would have a strong theoretical base through which to engage critically with the types of social relationships, conceptions of language and power relations that Dixon refers to.
-This engagement might foreground, as Dixon did, a ‘new starting point’ for debates around the subject?
+This engagement might foreground, as Dixon did, a ‘new starting point’ for debates around the subject.
 Is it possible to challenge the ‘grand language’ of the ‘growth’ through literature discourse in English teaching?
 How might Dixon’s model be re-imagined in current contexts?
 These questions can only be resolved through dialogue and the active confrontation of discourses, speech genres and working cultures.
 Can English teachers work collaboratively to confront these issues?
 A reconceptualisation of ‘growth’ can lead to an improved future in which practitioners and students collaborate to recognise and challenge competing discourses and realities – to generate new narratives and possibilities.
 This would be a model of practice that provides students with the critical skills to imagine and forge a better future.
 In present circumstances, it seems the need for this is urgent.

 References